Lawrence University Conservatory of Music: Campus

 After Main Hall opened in 1853, music lessons, along with all other classes, were held there.
 There were complaints about the noise of the piano.

 The first building dedicated to conservatory use was a wood-frame house purchased in 1906 for $8000.
 After remodeling, the building contained studios, offices, and practice rooms.
 Later it became, along with a second house, an annex to the new Peabody Hall, named for donor George F. Peabody, (Note: George Frederick Peabody (1835–1909), one of the most prominent men in Appleton, owned the Pettibone-Peabody dry goods business.
 He donated $12,000 for the construction of a new conservatory building.
 His daughter Emma married William E. Harper, the dean of the conservatory.
 Peabody disliked Harper and made sure he would not benefit from his will.
 When the initial donation proved insufficient, Emma increased it to $18,000.) built in 1909 on E. Lawrence Street.
 Along with classrooms, practice rooms and an office for the dean, the building included a 400-seat recital hall.

 Memorial Chapel, dedicated in 1919, is the largest performance space on campus.
 It houses a 49-rank mechanical-action organ built in 1995 by John Brombaugh of Eugene, Oregon, one of four organs owned by the school.

 A new Music-Drama Center opened in 1959, providing classrooms, practice rooms, a library and two performance spaces, the 445-seat Stansbury Theater and Harper Hall, seating 249.
 Peabody Hall and its annexes were demolished.

 A major expansion of the physical plant was completed in 1991.
 As described in the Post-Crescent:

 The Ruth Harwood Shattuck Hall of Music connects the Music-Drama Center and Memorial Chapel to create a comprehensive music facility.
 The newest addition provides faculty studios, practice rooms, classrooms, percussion studios, a jazz rehearsal room, two large-ensemble rooms, a digital recording/editing studio, and student lounge and study areas.

+In September 2025, the university opened a new building, West Campus, which includes a music production studio, a performance space, and 18 soundproof offices intended for use by faculty who give private music instruction.